mikelawrence/esphome-components/README.md

       name: Installation Angle

 ```

 ### Configuration Variables
 + **flip_x_axis** (*Optional*, boolean): When the DL2450 is mounted upside down you can set this to ```true``` to flip the X axis.

 ### Numbers
 + **installation_angle** (*Optional*): Allows you to change the installation angle in °.
 Makes it easy to use when installed in a corner.
 Default is 0° with a range of ±45°.
 All Options from [Number](https://esphome.io/components/sensor/#config-number).

-## BMP581 External Component

-This external component increases the computed conversion times by 1ms.
-This stops the not ready warnings.
-There are no other changes.

 ## SEN5X External Component